oasysgames/oasys-docs/docs/tech-docs/1-whats-oasys/3-oasys-architecture/1-3-incentive-logic.md

 ## Staking Reward

-Staking rewards are a must for the architecture of POS.
-Therefore, for the stability of the network, we have assigned Staking Rewards on Tokenomics.
+Staking rewards are a must for any POS architecture.
+Therefore, for the stability of the network, we have assigned Staking Rewards through Tokenomics.
 POS validates the network through the Proof of Staking.
-Staking reward is calculated in every epoch.
+Staking reward are calculated every epoch.

 ## Commission

-Vallidator, while validating, stabilises the network and mediates transactions.
+Validators will mediate transactions and stabilize the network.
-The delegator can delegate the token to the Validator, the Validator can receive a delegated token, and the Validator can receive commissions from the delegator.
+The delegator can delegate tokens to the Validator, the Validator can receive a delegated token, and the Validator can receive a commission from the delegator.

 ## Miner Incentives

-The person who created the block is called Miner.
+The group of people creating blocks are called Miners.
 Miners receive the gas fee used in the block.
-Under the EIP1559 standard, a small amount of gas fee will burn, and the gas fee used in the block will be paid to the Validator Owner.
+Under the EIP1559 standard, a small amount of the gas fee will burn, and the gas fee used in the block will be paid to the Validators Owner.